fbeaufume/keybout/README.md

 The first version started in 2014 as a sample WebSocket application and used JavaScript, WebSocket, Java EE 7 and Java.

-This second version is a full rewrite and uses Angular, SockJS, Spring Boot and Kotlin.
+This second version is a full rewrite based on Angular, SockJS, Spring Boot and Kotlin.

 ![Home page](doc/keybout-1.png)